rahuljugnarain/eleventy-netlify-boilerplate/pages/home.md

 Welcome to my personal blog, where I hope to write about things I'm passionate/curious about.
 This may include whatever I'm learning about, but one thing you'll hopefully soon find here in abundance is "Product" related items.
 Currently a Junior Associate Product Manager, my mission is to explore, understand, test, and build meaningful solutions for real people.
 [More about me](/about/)

 I decided to go live with this website in it's bare state.
-Why? because why not build it and have something to show.
+Why? because I believe it's easier to incrementally work towards something that's already live, rather than slowly polishing it until it's perfect and full of content.
 I've set up a Kanban on Notion where you can keep track of what I've completed so far, what's in progress, and what I plan to do soon enough.
 [Click here for the Kanban Board](https://jugnarain.notion.site/11159de418774f108030e41df07b6574?v=bbf77e0017194aea934e1a486a063515)

 [Find out more about why I'm building this site](posts/why-i-am-building-this-website/)